Use Chocolatey w/Proxy Server

 #$env:chocolateyProxyPassword = 'password'

-# install script
+# Run the downloaded install script

 This will only work with the installation methods that call https://community.chocolatey.org/install.ps1 (or use a similar script, like Puppet/Chef scripts do) as part of the install.